framejs/component/readme.md

 To manually run the renderer use: `this._invalidate();`

 To auto-render on `@Attr` and `@Prop` changes set `this._renderOnPropertyChange = true`.
-This should only be done with a smart renderer function. it's enabled by default when extending LitElement.
+This should only be done with a smart renderer function. it's enabled by default when extending LitRenderer.

 ```ts
 import { Component } from '@framejs/component';